perplorm/perplorm.github.io/documentation/06-behaviors.markdown

 Even if the code of this example is very simple, the repetition of code is already too much.
 Just imagine a more complex behavior, and you will understand that using the copy-and-paste technique soon leads to a maintenance nightmare.

-Propel offers three ways to achieve the refactoring of the common behavior.
+❊ Perpl ❊ offers three ways to achieve the refactoring of the common behavior.
 The first one is to use a custom builder during the build process.
 This can work if all of your models share one single behavior.
 The second way is to use table inheritance.
 The inherited methods then offer limited capabilities.
-And the third way is to use Propel behaviors.
+And the third way is to use ❊ Perpl ❊ behaviors.
 This is the right way to refactor common model logic.

 Behaviors are special objects that use events called during the build process to enhance the generated model classes.
 Behaviors can add attributes and methods to both the tableMap and model classes, they can modify the course of some of the generated methods, and they can even modify the structure of a database by adding columns or tables.

-For instance, Propel bundles a behavior called `timestampable`, which does exactly the same thing as described above.
+For instance, ❊ Perpl ❊ bundles a behavior called `timestampable`, which does exactly the same thing as described above.
 But instead of adding columns and methods by hand, all you have to do is to declare it in a `<behavior>` tag in your `schema.xml`, as follows:

 ```xml
 <table name="book">